Kozachokx/ModifiedWallpaperEngine/README.md

 #____________________________________________________________________________________#
 # ModifiedWallpaperEngine
-It is a modified version, where you can use your own Wallpaper background, also you can:
+It is a modified version of the "ULTRAWIDE METEO-CLOCK", where you can use your own Wallpaper background, also you can:

 -Tint background